Aleph-Technologies/G2GravWavesAnalysis/README.md

 Types of CW searches:
 1. Targeted searches look for signals from known pulsars for which their rotational phases can be accurately mined from electromagnetic (EM) observations.
-Iit is assumed that theGW phase evolution is locked to the EM evolution.
+It is assumed that theGW phase evolution is locked to the EM evolution.
 2.
 3.